Roche decides against selling diabetes device unit -sources

-NEW YORK (Reuters) - Swiss drugmaker Roche Holding AG ROG.VX has decided against trying to sell its blood glucose meter business, according to two people familiar with the matter.
+NEW YORK, Sept 19 (Reuters) - Swiss drugmaker Roche Holding AG has decided against trying to sell its blood glucose meter business, according to two people familiar with the matter.

-At least one other large drugmaker, Bayer AG (BAYGn.DE), also scrapped plans to sell a diabetes device unit this year.
+At least one other large drugmaker - Bayer AG also scrapped plans to sell a diabetes device unit this year.

 However, the reimbursement pressure on diabetes test supplies lessened the chances of a competitive sales process, leaving Roche little choice but to hold on to the business, according to one of the people who spoke to Reuters this week.